DPhil in Medical Sciences

 The allocation of graduate supervision for this course is the responsibility of the Radcliffe Department of Medicine and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Radcliffe Department of Medicine.

 As well as your academic supervisor, students also have one or more formal co-supervisors, who can provide additional scientific and/or practical advice in their specialist areas and offer another viewpoint on the student’s project.
 Together, they form the specialised team that will advise you on your academic progress.
-Most students usually meet with their supervisor at least once a month.
+Typically, you should expect to have meetings with your supervisor or a member of the supervisory team with a frequency of once every two weeks averaged across the year.
+The regularity of these meetings may be subject to variations according to the time of the year, and the stage you are at in your research.

-You will also have the support of a Graduate Advisor, the Director of Graduate Studies and the Graduate Studies Manager.
+You will also have the support of a local Director of Graduate Studies, the RDM Director of Graduate Studies and the Graduate Studies Manager.
 All activity relating to graduate students within the department is overseen by the Graduate Studies Committee.

 Assessment